Docker Compose Reference

 Depends

-This services depends on the detector service, because detector creates the socket file to establish communication.
+This service depends on the detector and detector-rule services, because they create the socket files to establish communication.

 Detector